IBM Power Systems Private Cloud with Shared Utility Capacity: Featuring Power Enterprise Pools 2.0

 Chapter 2.
 Planning

 Chapter 3.
-Configuration and Management
+Configuration and management

 Chapter 5.
-Use Cases
+Use cases and sizing examples

 Appendix B. Cloud management attributes